kragen/yamemex/README.md

 - a “public” checkbox to allow private annotations
 - giving blog view a stylesheet to make it look good
 - dismissing annotation popup
+- tagging: Twitter-like, #hashtags in the blog view are links to filtered views that show only things tagged with that hashtag.

 BUGS
 ----